tommyettinger/anim8-gdx/README.md

   - CHAOTIC_NOISE
     - Like BLUE_NOISE, but it will dither different frames differently, and looks much more dirty/splattered.
       - This is much "harsher" than BLUE_NOISE currently is.
-    - This is an okay algorithm here for animations, but BLUE_NOISE is much better, followed by NEUE or PATTERN.
+    - This is an okay algorithm here for animations, but BLUE_NOISE is much better, followed by NEUE or WOVEN.
     - This may be somewhat more useful when using many colors than when using just a few.
     - It's rather ugly with small palettes, and really not much better on large palettes.
   - SCATTER
     - A hybrid of DIFFUSION and BLUE_NOISE, this avoids some regular artifacts in Floyd-Steinberg by adjusting diffused error with blue-noise values.
-    - This used to be the default and can still sometimes be the best here.
+    - This used to be the default, but NEUE, DODGY, WOVEN, and WREN are all similar and generally better.
     - Unlike DIFFUSION, this is somewhat suitable for animations, but fluid shapes look better with BLUE_NOISE or GRADIENT_NOISE, and subtle gradients in still images are handled best by PATTERN and well by NEUE and BLUE_NOISE.
     - You may want to use a lower dither strength with SCATTER if you encounter horizontal line artifacts; 0.75 or 0.5